NEMA connector: NEMA 15

-NEMA 15 are three-pole and ground connectors rated for 208 V. Intended for delta three-phase circuits with ground and no neutral.
+NEMA 15 series devices are three-pole, grounded connectors (X, Y, Z, G) rated up to 250VAC.
+Intended for delta three-phase circuits with ground and no neutral.
 The straight blades all carry one of the three phases.

+NEMA 18

+NEMA 18 series devices are specified for 208/120Y three-pole, four-wire, non-grounding devices.
+NEMA 18 devices were and may continue to be manufactured, but have limited availability in 2025, and are considered obsolete due to the lack of a grounding conductor, with NEMA L21 a suitable replacement at 20- and 30-amperes.

 NEMA 20

 NEMA 20 series devices are specified for 347/600Y three-pole, four-wire, non-grounding devices.
 According to NEMA, this is "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.

 NEMA 21

 NEMA 21 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 120/208Y supplies.
 According to NEMA, NEMA 21 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
-There are however NEMA L21 series locking devices for 20- and 30-amp devices specified and available for these applications.
+There are however NEMA L21 series locking devices for 20- and 30-ampere devices specified and available for these applications.

 NEMA 22

 NEMA 22 series devices are specified for three-pole plus neutral, five-wire grounding devices for 3-phase 277/480Y supplies.
 According to NEMA, NEMA 22 straight-blade devices are "reserved for future configurations", so no designs for this series exist and no devices have been manufactured.
-There are however NEMA L22 series locking devices for 20- and 30-amp devices specified and available for these applications.
+There are however NEMA L22 series locking devices for 20- and 30-ampere devices specified and available for these applications.